roblaing/erlang-webapp-howto/unit6/README.md

 JSON.parse(Json) -> Javascript</a>
 counterparts to make messaging with an Erlang server easy.

+One advantage is I can now use server-side templating, so there's no need to schlep entire HTML pages from the server to make a few edits.

-I'm still sending the data from the browser in the body of a "POST" httpd request.
+I'm still sending the data from the browser in the body of a "POST" httpd request, so not much gain there.

 Whereas in Unit 4 I used